 “Three felonies on my record … It was like a stamp for life.
 So ConBody was basically born out of desperation,” he said.

 In the Lower East Side’s Sara D. Roosevelt Park, where he played soccer as a kid and later sold drugs, he began approaching people with offers of training sessions.
 He started with the people he knew and eventually approached strangers to spread the word.
-From there, he rented out studios to teach classes, and entered business plan competitions for entrepreneurs, through which he was able to get more funding, until, in 2016, he was able to open ConBody’s first permanent location — just blocks from where he’d once been arrested.
+From there, he rented out studios to teach classes and entered business plan competitions for entrepreneurs, through which he was able to get more funding.
+Then, in 2016, he was able to open ConBody’s first permanent location — just blocks from where he’d once been arrested.